dougeby/IntuneDocs/intune-user-help/use-managed-devices-to-get-work-done.md

 During device enrollment:

 * Your device is registered with your organization.
 This step ensures that you're authorized to access your org's email, apps, and Wi-Fi.
 * Your organization's device management policies are applied to your device.
 Policies could include requirements for things like device passwords and encryption.
-The purpose of these requirements are to keep your device and your organization's data secure from unauthorized access.
+The purpose of these requirements is to keep your device and your organization's data secure from unauthorized access.

 Once you update your device settings to meet your org's requirements, enrollment is complete.
-You can securely sign in to you work or school account from virtually anywhere.
+You can securely sign in to your work or school account from virtually anywhere.

 Company Portal and the Microsoft Intune app alert you to policy or setting changes, so you can take action without losing access to work or school.

 The Company Portal app keeps your personal and work information separate, so you can remain productive and focused.
-It also makes work and school apps available to you, so you can find and install ones that are relvant to your line of work.
+It also makes work and school apps available to you, so you can find and install ones that are relevant to your line of work.

 ## Get the Company Portal or Microsoft Intune app
 These apps walk you through the enrollment process.